slipstream/SlipStreamDocumentation/documentation/administrator_guide/quick_installation.md

 ## Cloud Connectors

-The quick install script install all open-source connectors.
+The quick install script installs all open-source connectors.

-If you have installed the enterprise version, you have to install all connectors you have a license for.
+If you have installed the enterprise edition, you have to install all connectors you have a license for.

 To install connectors simply execute the following command.